Kyubey-kub/Web-carshowroom-Full-stack/README.md

 Web Browser: A modern web browser (e.g., Chrome, Firefox, Safari) Text Editor: Any code editor like VS Code, Sublime Text, or Notepad++
 Git: For cloning the repository (optional)
-Node.js and npm: For running the backend and managing dependencies

 Installation
 Set up the project on your local machine with these steps: